 The lack of liquidity can also make it very difficult for many investors to get their money out of a private REIT.

 These REITs meet the same regulatory requirements of their exchange-traded brethren.
 But they are not traded on an exchange.

 Investors are more confident in them because they have to meet a higher regulatory and disclosure burden, but they are also stuck with a non-liquid investment.

 But the benefit is that they may be less volatile since the value is not in any way related to the broader stock market.

 FINRA has a pretty big disclaimer about private and non-traded REITs and I need to make sure all the readers are aware of it.
 Non-traded REITs come with significant risk because they are illiquid, often have a lot of fees buried in their 150+ page offering curricula, and are very complicated investments for normal investors.

-The wonderful thing about real estate is there are countless ways to invest in it.
-Unfortunately, I can’t talk about everything in one article.
+In conclusion, the wonderful thing about real estate is there are countless ways to invest in it.
+But I can’t talk about everything in one article.

 Without opening a browser, I can think of a half-dozen awesome ways to invest without being a hands-on investor that I didn’t even mention–mortgage notes, tax liens, non-performing notes, wrap-around lending, and more.

 The point is–don’t get trapped into 2D thinking in a 3D world.
 Regardless of your risk tolerance, investing style, or available cash, there is some type of real estate investment that can work for you.
 Find the kind of real estate that works for you and pursue it.